sunehs/nodejs-express-api-starter-kit/README.md

 - nodejs 16.10 or higher
 - run `corepack enable`

+## Usage

+- run `yarn start` to start the server

+## Production

+With newer versions of nodejs most newer javascript features are now supported.
+So transpiling and bundling is not really needed, even for production, as long as we're only making backends and not targeting browsers.
+Which means you can just clone this on the server and run it the same way you would in development.
+Inspired by [this article](https://blog.logrocket.com/you-dont-need-babel-with-node/).

 ## Setup project
 This project has been set up using the following commands, if cloning this you don't have to redo these, they're just here for reference.